If you’re worried about the indoor air quality in your La Porte house, HEPA filters are a easy way to improve the air your household breathes.

 What Is a HEPA Filter and How Does It Work?

-HEPA filters were originally designed to safeguard scientists against radiation as they created the atomic bomb during World War II.
+HEPA furnace filters were originally designed to safeguard scientists against radiation as they created the atomic bomb during World War II.
 These fiberglass filters are made from intricate mesh that catches most contaminants.
 Today, these filters are frequently installed in medical settings, science labs and even homes.

 If you attempted to install a HEPA filter in your furnace, you’d probably have trouble having ample air from your vents.
 This is because your furnace’s blower motor isn’t made to work with such a thick filter.